openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 • You can place the video only on full pixel boundaries.

-• Though GPU rendering is the best available for the given device hardware, it is not 100% “pixel identical” across devices.
+• Though GPU rendering is the best available for the given device hardware, it is not 100% "pixel identical" across devices.
 Slight variations occur due to driver and platform differences.

 • A few devices do not support all required color spaces.
 For example, some devices do not support BT.709, the H.264 standard.
 In such cases, you can use BT.601 for fast display.